Resources

 Go to google scholar and sign in on the right hand side of the page.
 Then if you go to the Google Scholar settings & select ‘Doncaster & Bassetlaw NHS Foundation Trust’.
 This will give you direct access to our electronic resources.

-1-2-1 or group training sessions are available on any of these resources and can be tailored to you.
-You may need just like a bit of help to get you going or an in-depth session the Knowledge & Library team are here to help.
+The Knowledge & Library team are available to provide 1-2-1 or group training sessions are available on any of these resources and can be tailored to you.
+You may need just like a bit of help to get you going, or an in-depth session the Knowledge & Library team are here to help.
+Simply book a session with us.

 Content out of date?
 Information wrong or not clear enough?
 Report this page.